Luminiferous aether: Other models

 In later years there have been a few individuals who advocated a neo-Lorentzian approach to physics, which is Lorentzian in the sense of positing an absolute true state of rest that is undetectable and which plays no role in the predictions of the theory.
 (No violations of Lorentz covariance have ever been detected, despite strenuous efforts.)
 Hence these theories resemble the 19th century aether theories in name only.
 For example, the founder of quantum field theory, Paul Dirac, stated in 1951 in an article in Nature, titled "Is there an Aether?" that "we are rather forced to have an aether".
 However, Dirac never formulated a complete theory, and so his speculations found no acceptance by the scientific community.
-By contrast, at the very beginning of the 21st century, Dr. Charles Kenneth Thornhill outlined a non-singular ethereal cosmology in which he identified dark matter as ether - a medium pervading the universe, through which all electromagnetic waves and gravitational forces are propagated.

 Einstein's views on the aether

 When Einstein was still a student in the Zurich Polytechnic in 1900, he was very interested in the idea of aether.
 His initial proposal of research thesis was to do an experiment to measure how fast the Earth was moving through the aether.
 "The velocity of a wave is proportional to the square root of the elastic forces which cause [its] propagation, and inversely proportional to the mass of the aether moved by these forces."

 In 1916, after Einstein completed his foundational work on general relativity, Lorentz wrote a letter to him in which he speculated that within general relativity the aether was re-introduced.
 In his response Einstein wrote that one can actually speak about a "new aether", but one may not speak of motion in relation to that aether.
 This was further elaborated by Einstein in some semi-popular articles (1918, 1920, 1924, 1930).

-In 1918 Einstein publicly alluded to that new definition for the first time.
+In 1918, Einstein publicly alluded to that new definition for the first time.
 Then, in the early 1920s, in a lecture which he was invited to give at Lorentz's university in Leiden, Einstein sought to reconcile the theory of relativity with Lorentzian aether.
 In this lecture Einstein stressed that special relativity took away the last mechanical property of the aether: immobility.
 However, he continued that special relativity does not necessarily rule out the aether, because the latter can be used to give physical reality to acceleration and rotation.
 This concept was fully elaborated within general relativity, in which physical properties (which are partially determined by matter) are attributed to space, but no substance or state of motion can be attributed to that "aether" (by which he meant curved space-time).